phusitsom/01204111-Computer-and-Programming-CPE35/README.md

 KU81-EE77-CPE35 (2021)

 # Note
-This repository contains the codes that i submitted for the E-Labsheet.
+This repository contains my assignment solutions for the E-Labsheet (CPE35).